 This is a very simplified explanation of dopamine and barely takes into account all of the necessary uses and functions it provides in the brain.
 But it’s important to highlight this role when discussing how dopamine controls the thoughts and actions of people addicted to drugs and alcohol.

 Alcohol and other drugs such as cocaine, stimulants, and heroin increase dopamine output (or sensation) in one way or another.
 Get the picture?
-Not only do they increase dopamine output, or the feelings caused by it, they also alter the way it functions.
+Not only do they increase dopamine output or the feelings caused by it, but they also alter the way it functions.

-Some drugs change the flow of neurotransmitters and others bypass them and act directly on receptors in the brain altering the signals that are produced.
+Some drugs change the flow of neurotransmitters; others bypass them and act directly on receptors in the brain, altering the signals produced.

 A full discussion of what drugs produce what changes isn’t as important as the fact that these changes occur for people who have a substance abuse problem or addiction.
 Short-term use produces the same reward and pleasure for almost everyone and things return to normal functioning quickly.

 For addicts or abusers, the long-term effects cause changes in the brain that are more permanent.
 The drugs or alcohol that once “stimulated” dopamine production or sensation are now “required” to produce pleasure and happiness because the brain can’t do it on its own any more.